 Most state and federal courts spend most of their time adjudicating criminal and civil cases – deciding who is innocent or guilty, who is responsible for damages, etc. But some courts have a special power: judicial review.
 The pre-eminent example of this is the ability of the U.S. Supreme Court to review the actions and policies of the legislative and administrative branches of both the states and the federal government to determine if they are consistent with the U.S. Constitution.
 If not, those actions and policies may be invalidated.
 But this power of judicial review does not fit comfortably into democratic theory.
 How can it be legitimate to have an unelected body with the power to routinely overturn popularly enacted laws?
 At the core of every democracy is the notion that it is the people, through their elected representatives, who should determine the policy decisions that will affect their lives.
 How can a society be seen as democratic when it routinely substitutes the will of a handful of justices for the will of the public and their representatives?
-Why should the political views of an unelected branch of government have supremacy over the views of branches directly accountable to the people?
+Why should the political views of an unaccountable branch of government have supremacy over the views of branches directly accountable to the people?

 Is it legitimate to have an unelected body with the power to routinely overturn popularly enacted laws?

 It would surely be an exaggeration to suggest that we have devolved into an undemocratic “juristocracy” – rule by unelected jurists or judges.
 But it can also not be denied that American Supreme Court justices are among the most powerful in the world, and that the consequences of their decisions now reach into almost every area of American life.
 Judicial review has allowed the Court to become the final arbiter in a whole host of public policy areas.
-Should women be allowed to have abortions?
+Should women have the right to have abortions?
 Should the government be able to control guns?
-Should corporations be allowed to outspend everyone in financing campaigns?
+Should corporations and millionaires be allowed to outspend everyone else in financing campaigns?
 Should Americans have universal health care?
 We the people do not make these decisions.
 Nor do our elected representatives.
 The nine justices on the Court do.
 Or often, five justices do.

 And these examples are merely the tip of the iceberg.
 The Court now has the final say in an ever-widening area of public policies, including free speech, gay rights, capital punishment, environmental protection, criminal rights, discrimination, property rights, surveillance and privacy issues, corporate constitutional rights, racial segregation, presidential powers, local policing practices, civil rights, the power of unions, freedom of the press, treatment of terrorism suspects, church-state separation, regulation of the internet, voting rights, affirmative action, end of life decisions, and immigration policy.
 Some political scholars have argued that American politics has now become “judicialized” with many of the key policy decisions increasingly being made in the courts instead of by elected policymakers.